-Numerous studies have shown that cardiovascular endurance training performed concurrently with a jump program can hinder jump gains.
+Numerous studies have shown that cardiovascular endurance training performed concurrently with a jump training can hinder jump gains.

-Remember the body adaps, and gets better at what the body is asked to do.
+Remember the body adapts, and gets better at what the body is asked to do.

 If you run a lot at a low pace you will program the muscles and nerves to fire in a slow and steady manner.